My name is Rebecca, I’m a recovering online arbitrage skeptic.

 – Online Arbitrage spells out exactly how to set up your browser to maximize your time doing OA sourcing.
 Seriously…exactly.
 Which browser works best, which extensions to use, what order to look at things each day.
 Time is precious, and if you follow his instructions and just practice on a regular basis, you will pick up speed and keep from wasting hours on needless tasks.

 – If you aren’t well versed in how to read graphs for sales rank and price, he’s got a lot of great tips for making sense of those numbers.
 This is crucial not just in doing OA, but in any type of sourcing for FBA.
-The skills I’ve honed while practicing what I’ve learned in OA have carried over while I’m doing retail arbitrage, and I’m able to make sourcing decisions more quickly and confidently when I’m out scanning in stores.
+The skills I’ve honed while practicing what I’ve learned in Online Arbitrage can carry over if I’m ever out doing retail arbitrage, and I’m able to make sourcing decisions more quickly and confidently when I’m out scanning in stores.
 To me, that was a huge boost.

 – Like other books I’ve read by Chris Green, Online Arbitrage has more than just skills outlined in it.
 You also get a look into the mindset of a business expert — and when you spend time getting to know how someone else thinks, you learn more than just skills.
 You learn the root of what makes people successful at their work, which is priceless.
 It’s not just knowledge; it’s wisdom.

-Now, with that knowledge base, Cyber Monkey Deals has become one of my favorite ways to source each day.
-Because we weren’t wanting to invest a ton of money or time in OA to begin with, I’ve found that the deals on CMD are just perfect for us, for the following reasons:
+Now, with that knowledge base, using deal lists became one of my favorite ways to source each day.
+Because we weren’t wanting to invest a ton of money or time in OA to begin with, I found that the deals on Gated List and similar lists are just perfect for us, for the following reasons:

-– Ten deals a day is a good amount for me to look through.
+– Ten or so deals a day is a good amount for me to look through.
 Getting a virtual assistant to send me a whole spreadsheet of deals would be overwhelming.
-We only want to spend a few hundred dollars a month on OA right now, so I don’t need to get bogged down in dozens of potential deals a day.
+When you’re working on a limited budget for OA, you don’t need to get bogged down in dozens of potential deals a day.

-– The parameters of what constitutes a good deal on CMD work well for us and are constantly being fine-tuned by the admin.
-We’re on our fourth or fifth month of our subscription, and we’ve seen improvement over time in how many deals are worth a second look.
-Now, ten deals a day doesn’t mean that we’ll get ten deals that we buy each day.
+– Using deal lists is a great way to learn about the parameters of what constitutes a good deal.
+If you find a quality deal list, those parameters should be consistently fine-tuned by the admin Now, ten deals a day doesn’t mean that we’ll get ten deals that we buy each day.
 Some days we may get five deals worth taking action on, and other days none.
-But it evens out over the course of a week or so, and we’ve had a constant flow of inventory showing up on our doorstep since getting our CMD subscription.
+But it evens out over the course of a week or so, and using a solid deal list can produce a constant flow of inventory showing up on our doorstep.

-– Again, using the CCC and Keepa graphs linked to each CMD deal I’ve been able to get faster and more confident at making good buying decisions, which has greatly impacted my sourcing in all areas of our business.
+– Again, using the Keepa graphs linked to each deal in a list I’ve been able to get faster and more confident at making good buying decisions, which has greatly impacted my sourcing in all areas of our business.

-– Over time CMD has helped me fine-tune the types of items I’m looking for and the categories I want to sell in, whether I’m doing OA or RA.
+– Over time using deal lists has helped me develop discipline and hone my sourcing skills to a greater degree than when I wasn’t receiving daily lists.
 Consistency of practice is key in improving any skills, and that includes scanning and sourcing.
-I’ve been working with Stephen at our FBA business for a couple of years now, but I have a lot of other work responsibilities and endless work around the house — never have I sourced as much and as regularly as I have since getting our CMD subscription.
+I’ve been working with Stephen at our FBA business for several years now, but I have a lot of other work responsibilities and endless work around the house — never have I sourced as much and as regularly as I have since getting started with daily deal list subscriptions.
 Now I look at items and practice making buying decisions EVERY.
 SINGLE.
 DAY.
 Without leaving the house!

-I could gush on and on about how exciting the past few months have been for me as an online reseller learning the world of OA.
+I could gush on and on about how exciting it has been for me as an online reseller since learning the world of OA.
 Stephen is, by background and gifting, the serious business person in our relationship — I’m the one who has come into doing business more reluctantly and timidly, having to take steps out of my comfort zone all along the way.
-Reading Online Arbitrage and looking through Cyber Monkey Deals each day for the past few months have given me the perfect Online Arbitrage Starter Kit.
+Reading Online Arbitrage and looking through deal lists each day have given me the perfect online arbitrage starter kit.
 Both resources have helped me grow into a new role as the one responsible for our business’s OA branch.
-Who knows where things will go from here, but it’s been an exciting start for me!

 What’s been your experience with online arbitrage?
 If you haven’t tried it yet, what’s holding you back?
 If you have experience with OA, what’s been your favorite thing about it?
 We’d love to hear your thoughts.